 MCP Registry

-The MCP Registry is the official preview metadata repository and API for discovering publicly accessible Model Context Protocol servers, with namespace verification and room for downstream subregistries.
+The MCP Registry is the official preview metadata repository and API for publicly accessible Model Context Protocol servers; it improves discovery, but it is not a security review, package host, or procurement approval layer.

 Definition

 The MCP Registry is the official centralized metadata repository for publicly accessible Model Context Protocol servers.
-The Model Context Protocol project launched the registry in preview on September 8, 2025 as an open catalog and API for discovering MCP servers.
+The Model Context Protocol project launched the registry in preview on September 8, 2025 as an open catalog and API for discovering MCP servers and giving downstream registries a common upstream data source.

 The registry does not host the server code in the way npm, PyPI, NuGet, Docker Hub, or an OCI registry hosts packages and images.
 It hosts metadata that points to installable packages, remote server URLs, execution instructions, versions, and discovery data.
 The official documentation describes this metadata as a standardized server.json format.

 The preview status matters.
-The official registry documentation says breaking changes or data resets may occur before general availability.
-A registry entry should therefore be treated as a current discovery record, not as a permanent endorsement or archival guarantee.
+The official registry documentation says breaking changes or data resets may occur before general availability, and the aggregator documentation says the registry does not provide uptime or data-durability guarantees.
+A registry entry should therefore be treated as a current discovery record, not as a permanent endorsement, archival guarantee, or assurance result.

 Metadata Model

 A server record has a unique name, commonly in reverse-DNS form such as io.github.user/server-name or a domain-backed namespace.
-It can describe where to locate the server, how to run it, which package registry or remote endpoint is involved, and what capabilities or descriptive data a client or aggregator may need before presenting it to a user.
+It can describe where to locate the server, how to run it, which package registry or remote endpoint is involved, which version is being published, and what capabilities or descriptive data a client or aggregator may need before presenting it to a user.

 The supported package-type documentation lists npm, PyPI, NuGet, Docker or OCI images, and MCPB artifacts, each with its own verification pattern.
 For example, npm package ownership is checked through an mcpName property in package.json, while Docker or OCI image ownership uses an io.modelcontextprotocol.server.name annotation.
 MCPB package metadata includes a SHA-256 hash, which clients validate before installation.